-In order to process input files in GRIB2 format, FLEXPART V8.2 needs to be compiled with ECMWF's grib\api library version 1.6.1 and above.
-Since the API of the grib\api library may change in the future, upward compatibility cannot be guaranteed.
-The input files in GRIB2 format can be compressed to save bandwitdth and storage space.
+In order to process input files in GRIB2 format, FLEXPART needs to be compiled with ECMWF's grib_api library version 1.6.1 and above.
+Since the API of the grib_api library may change in the future, upward compatibility cannot be guaranteed.
+FLEXPART has been tested and run with grib_api version 1.13.0 of Dec.
+2014.
+The input files in GRIB2 format can be compressed to save bandwidth and storage space.
 In order to make use of this feature, the jasper library needs to be installed on the system.
 Optionally, the emos library can be used to run FLEXPART with input files in GRIB1 format.
 The following steps should be executed in sequence: